BrainCircuitsBehaviorLab/village/docs/source/troubleshooting/alarm.md

   - Review the corridor video for the last hour to determine whether a real animal is present or whether the detection is a false positive.
 If an animal is stuck, verify that door 1 and door 2 are operating correctly and that the animal can move freely.
 If it is a false positive, check corridor illumination, clean the floor, and adjust the detection thresholds.

 * - Low/High temperature
-  - Temperature has risen above or fallen below the configured threshold.
+  - Temperature has risen above `MAXIMUM_TEMPERATURE` or fallen below `MINIMUM_TEMPERATURE`.
   - Verify the room temperature using an independent sensor and take the appropriate corrective measures.

 * - Subjects with low water intake in the last 24h
-  - The subject consumed less than the configured water-intake threshold during the last 24 hours.
+  - The subject consumed less than the threshold set by `MINIMUM_WATER_SUBJECT_24H` during the last 24 hours.
   - Verify that the water delivered in each trial is being correctly registered.
 Check water delivery, valve/solenoid calibration, and confirm that the task is functioning correctly.

 * - Subjects with no session in the last 24h
   - The subject has not performed a session during the last 24 hours (this alarm is triggered only for subjects that were active during this period).
-This check can be enabled or disabled in the settings.
+This check can be turned `ON`/`OFF` with `NO_SESSION_SUBJECT_24H`.
   - Verify corridor access, door 1 operation, RFID functionality, and camera-based detection.

 * - No data sync in the last 24h
   - No data has been successfully synchronized with the external server or hard drive during the last 24 hours.
+Only checked while `SYNC_TYPE` is not `OFF`.
   - Check the rsync_logs to identify the source of the error and verify network connectivity and remote storage availability.

 * - Nobody has checked the mice today